ioccc-src/winner/1992/vern/README.md

     66 46
 ```

-NOTE: Move values must be restricted to the range 00 to 77.
+**NOTE**: Move values must be restricted to the range 00 to 77.

-NOTE: Because some mailers have problems with the original winning source,
+**NOTE**: Because some mailers have problems with the original winning source,
 a slightly modified version with shorter lines has been provided.